 Where: The Beldam Gallery, Brunel University

-This professional exhibition opportunity will shine a spotlight on the talent of visual artists in the London Borough of Hillingdon, providing an insight into a broad range of contemporary art practice by showcasing the work of a diverse selection of artists.
+Emerging artists who are within five years of graduating from a BA or MA course in the visual arts are invited to apply to take part in Thirst at the Beldam Gallery in spring 2014.
+This professional exhibition opportunity will enable emerging artists to show existing work in a high quality contemporary gallery space.
+Thirst provides an insight into a broad range of contemporary art practice by showcasing the work of a diverse selection of artists.
 The project will provide exposure for practitioners and reveal their work to new audiences.

 Artists can apply to take part by submitting a proposal to the University Curator, describing their practice and detailing the work that they would like to exhibit.
-Selected artists will benefit from a one to one session with the curator, to discuss and explore their work in detail and agree together which exhibits will form part of the display.
-Proposals will be accepted from collaborative artists or individuals and submitted works may take the form of drawing, painting, video, sound, photography, craft, digital media, ceramics, installation or sculpture.
-Artists living or working in Hillingdon, or that have a strong connection with the borough, are invited to apply.
-You will need to detail your connection in your application.
+Selected artists will be invited to discuss their work with the curator and agree together which exhibits in their proposal will form part of the display.
+Applications will be accepted from collaborative artists or individuals and submitted works may take the form of drawing, painting, printmaking, video, sound, photography, craft, digital media, ceramics, installation or sculpture.

 This is a competitive process and all proposals will be viewed by Brunel University’s Curator.
 Work will be selected on the basis of quality and of suitability to the venue.
 Artists are encouraged to be ambitious and present their work to the highest standards.
 There is no theme for this opportunity and your application should genuinely reflect your own practice and interests.

-No exhibition fee will be paid to the artists: however a small materials budget is available for selected artists.
+No exhibition fee is available; however a small contribution towards costs may be possible.
 The Beldam Gallery is not a commercial space, but does have a history of sales.
 If your work is for sale then please note this in your proposal.
 The Beldam Gallery charges a 20% commission rate on all sales.

-To submit your proposal, please send the following information to George Mogg, University Curator, Brunel University, Kingston Lane, Uxbridge UB8 3PH:
+To submit your proposal, please send the following information in hard copy to George Mogg, University Curator, Arts Centre, Brunel University, Kingston Lane, Uxbridge UB8 3PH:

 · A statement about your practice